Frontier myth: William Clark

 While William Clark had many accomplishments in his life, most have been overlooked because of an expedition that he was a leader on, the Lewis and Clark Expedition.
 Clark was a military man by profession.
 His older brother George Rogers Clark had been a decorated general during the American Revolutionary War, and William had always been in his shadow.
 William was personally asked by Thomas Jefferson to be a part of an expedition of the West, Clark accepted.

-The journey occurred from 1803–1804 and explored the lands along the Mississippi, and the Missouri rivers.
+The journey occurred from 1803 to 1804 and explored the lands along the Mississippi, and the Missouri rivers.
 Throughout this journey Clark was in charge of making maps, naming different areas, and writing in the expedition.
 Lewis had delegated these duties to Clark, and some historians have argued that through map making, naming, and writing the narrative Clark helped shape the perception of the expedition and the West.
 Lewis was trained in medicine for the journey and was meant to take care of people if they got injured or were sick.
 However, Clark was the man that took care of the sick and injured.
 He took care of Sacagawea when she was very ill on the journey.

 On their return, Lewis and Clark were regaled in luxury.
 Lewis and Clark ended up going their separate ways, Lewis to work for the president, Clark to get married and work for the government, working as an Indian agent trying to convince Indians to conglomerate under the protection of America.
 Clark later became the territorial governor of the Missouri territory.
 In this appointment, Clark had to move Indians from the East to places in the West.
 After Missouri became a state in 1821, Clark became Superintendent of Indian Affairs.
 In this job, Clark was charged with "keeping the Indians at peace and protecting them from the pernicious influence of illegal traders and settlers."
 He did this job well.
 However, it eventually became a job that had him relocating all of the Indians from their homesteads in the East and transporting them to reservations in the West.
 In this way, Clark helped to further the idea that Indians did not belong, even though they had been in the East and West longer than anyone else.
 Clark helped to shape the West that was revered, and was complicit in relocating Indians.